AlessandroCaste/bigmc/README.md

 ## Installation

-Now, to the actual install:
+Now, to the actual installation:

 ```
 git clone